oddsund/docker-nginx-nextcloud-grav/README.md

 docker-compose up
 ```

+Also, for production, the ACME_CA_URI must environment variable should be removed from the docker-compose file.
+If you don't, correct certificates will not be issued.

 ## How to add services

 To add another service exposed through a port(e.g. via apache/nginx/lighttpd), follow the grav example.